scimad/scimad.github.io/_posts/2019-05-09-back-to-c-plus-plus.markdown

 #C++ Templates
 C++ templates are meant to create parameterized familities of related functions or classes.
 This important because as a programmer, we often come up with situations where implementing multiple versions of similar functions and classes are necessary.
 Consider a stack.
 A stack needs to be able to add (push) elements to it or pop elements from it.
 The same is true no matter if the stack is made up of integer or a string or a matrix to store image, or a vector to store a word embedding.

-C++ provides the flexibility using*function template* and *class template*.
+C++ provides the flexibility using *function template* and *class template*.
 The template are not codes that are actually compiled but the machine code for template function and template class are generated at the time of instantiation.

 A template function is instatiated when it is invoked for the first time.
 The compiler doesn't know prior to the inovcation what kind of data the function should expect.
 This is different from function overriding in the sense that the actual codes for overrided functions (based on different number of parameters or parameter types) are actually written and compiled beforehand.
-However, in case of function templates, only the template definition
+However, in case of function templates, only the template definition is known beforehand.

+A class template can provide a generic definition that can be used to represent various types of object skeleton.
+The exact class is generated at the time of instantiation based on the template definition.

+### Templates in the Standard Library

+Actually the C++ standard library contains numerious class template definitions and different classes are created by instantiation of those classes.
+For example the classes `string`, `istream`, `ostream`, `iostream` and so on are instantiations for the `char` type.
+There are also different search and sort algorithms in the algorithm library in the standard C++ library which are implemented as global function templates and can be used for any set of objects.

-C++ code snippets:
+C++ code snippets to define **class template for a *stack***:

 {% highlight c++ %}
-#include <iostream>
-#include <stl>

-int main(int argc, char** argv){
-    //Write your code here
-    return 1;
+{% include attachments/stack.h%}
+{% endhighlight %}

+Similarly, the following code shows how to define function templates.
+As always is the case in the definition of template, it is prefixed by `template`.

+{% highlight c++ %}

+template<class T>
+void exchange (T& x, T& y){
+    T help = x;
+    x = y;
+    y = help;

 }

+{% endhighlight %}

+Following is a completely working C++ code that defines a function template and uses it for two different classes, namely, string and integer.

+{% highlight c++ %}
+{% include attachments/template-basic.cpp%}
+{% endhighlight %}

+**Output:**

+{% highlight html %}
+before exchange:
+a=madhav and b=universe
+After exchange:
+a=universe and b=madhav

+before exchange:
+x=321 and y=222
+After exchange:
+x=222 and y=321
 {% endhighlight %}

 Check out the [Jekyll docs][jekyll-docs] for more info on how to get the most out of Jekyll.
 File all bugs/feature requests at [Jekyll’s GitHub repo][jekyll-gh].
 If you have questions, you can ask them on [Jekyll Talk][jekyll-talk].

 ***This blogpost is not yet a complete one.***